On the hunt for the best things to do in Jackson Hole, Wyoming? Winter or summer, we have you covered.

 Undoubtedly one of the most popular things to do in Jackson Hole during the winter months is to take advantage of Jackson Hole’s three ski resorts for some of the best skiing and snowboarding facilities in the US.

 Jackson Hole Mountain Resort, the Grand Targhee Resort, and the Snow King Mountain Resort offer runs suited to all proficiency levels, with around 50% dedicated to intermediate and beginner levels.

 As this is the most popular activity during the winter months, even with the laid-back, uncrowded vibe these ski resorts are known for, it is essential to plan and book ahead.

 Self Guided Snowmobile Rentals

 Snowmobiling in Jackson Hole is a favorite for those wanting to make the most of the incredible scenery and landscapes of the area.

 There are a number of snowmobile rental operators to choose from if you want to plan some self-guided snowmobile tours of the area.

 Guided Snowmobile Day Trips

-For those wanting a truly unique adventure, explore Yellowstone National Park or the Grand Teton Park on a snowmobile as part of a guided day tour.
-If you are not booking a tour, see Grand Teton NP information on snowmobilling and Yellowstone NP information on snowmobiling within the park.
+For those wanting a truly unique adventure, explore Yellowstone National Park or Grand Teton Park on a snowmobile as part of a guided day tour.
+If you are not booking a tour, see Grand Teton NP information on snowmobiling and Yellowstone NP information on snowmobiling within the park.